sezna/nps/README.md

 nps -c ./other/package-scripts.js lint
 ```

-Normally, `npss` will look for a `package-scripts.js` file and load that to get the scripts.
+Normally, `nps` will look for a `package-scripts.js` file and load that to get the scripts.
 Generally you'll want to
 have this at the root of your project (next to the `package.json`).
 But by specifying `-c` or `--config`, `nps` will
 use that file instead.